 When they entered their teen years, I admit I sometimes dreamed about the day they would leave the house.
 I would have some relief from the frequent tensions of living with constantly changing and developing almost adults.

-The Dual Emotions that My Son’s Independence Elicits
+The Dual Emotions Regarding My Son’s Independence

 Now that my oldest child has made clear that he sees himself as independent from me (although we’re still awaiting his financial independence), I am torn between feelings of pride and of rejection.